movestore/animation-moveVis/README.md

 column name for that attribute in the input data exactly.
 Any misspellings will prevent the attribute from being located in the data and the App will fail.

+If providing a custom geographic extent for the output map (`x_ext`, `y_ext`), the units of that extent must be relative to the CRS of the input data.
+Providing values relative to a different coordinate system can produce geometries that are invalid or fail to overlap with the extent of the input data.
+If you want your animation to have a different output CRS, use the 'Project CRS' app in your workflow to reproject the input data first.

 ### Null or error handling:

 **Data:** The full input data set is returned for further use in a next